<- References Go to ToC AI Modules ->

 2 Reference Architecture

-Technical Specification: Compression and Understanding of Industrial Data (MPAI-CUI) – Company Performance Prediction (CUI-CPP) V2.0 assumes that workflows are based on Technical Specification: AI Framework (MPAI-AIF) V2.1 specifying the standard AI Framework (AIF) that enables initialisation, dynamic configuration, execution, and control of AI Workflows (AIW) composed of interconnected AI Modules (AIM).
+CUI-CPP V2.0 assumes that workflow is based on Technical Specification: AI Framework (MPAI-AIF) V2.2 specifying the standard AI Framework (AIF) that enables initialisation, execution, dynamic configuration, and control of AI Workflows (AIW) composed of interconnected AI Modules (AIM).

 The CUI-CPP V2.0 AI-Workflow supersedes those specified by previous MPAI-CUI specifications.
 These can still be used if their version is explicitly indicated.